gabrielwright1/gabrielwright1/README.md

 About
 -------------------------------
-- A Front-End Web Developer with +5 years of engineering experience in process improvement and user experience design.
-Improves legacy processes by identifying waste, automating inefficiencies, and testing solutions with subject matter experts.
-Strives to create an inclusive environment on teams by championing gender parity and promotes diversity and inclusion in tech.
+- A front-end web developer with +5 years of engineering experience in process improvement and user experience design.
+Strives to create a safe environment on teams by championing gender parity, promoting diversity, and facilitating inclusive discussions.
+Improves processes by identifying waste, automating inefficiencies, and unit testing proposed solutions with subject matter experts.

 Resume
 -------------------------------